-Orthomolecular medicine is the restoration and maintenance of health through elements that are normally present in the body.
+Orthomolecular medicine is the restoration and maintenance of health through elements usually present in the body.

-Nobel Prize winner Linus Pauling, one of the most prestigious molecular chemists in the world, established this definition as a result of exposure to toxic substances (eg, metals).
+Nobel Prize winner Linus Pauling, one of the most prestigious molecular chemists globally, established this definition due to exposure to toxic substances (e.g., metals).

-The nutritional factors that are involved, and the treatment of chronic, acute and severe diseases associated with mortality, as well as all the health problems that cause discomfort and disability are binding elements of orthomolecular medicine.
+The nutritional factors involved and the treatment of chronic, acute, and severe diseases associated with mortality, as well as all the health problems that cause discomfort and disability, are binding elements of orthomolecular medicine.

-It is important to take the right doses for full benefits.
-Because they prevent diseases.
-For this reason, small amounts of essential nutrients for the treatment of diseases (scurvy, beriberi, pellagra and rickets, for example) are rarely seen in developed countries.
+It is essential to take the proper doses for full benefits.
+Because they prevent diseases, for this reason, small amounts of vital nutrients in the treatment of diseases (scurvy, beriberi, pellagra, and rickets, for example) are rarely seen in developed countries.

-The marginal nutrition associated with health problems is much more likely to be the epicenter of the problem.
-For the greatest benefit of dietary supplements, it is important to heed the RDA level (recommended daily intake).
+The marginal nutrition associated with health problems is much more likely to be the epicenter of the crisis.
+For the most significant benefit of dietary supplements, it is essential to heed the RDA level (recommended daily intake).

 Nutrients used in Orthomolecular Medicine

-Nutrients that are valuable as supplements include coenzyme Q10, alpha lipoic acid, AGL (gamma linolenic acid), some non-essential amino acids, such as L-arginine, L-carnitine, and L-glutamine, and others.
+Nutrients valuable as supplements include coenzyme Q10, alpha-lipoic acid, AGL (gamma-linolenic acid), and some non-essential amino acids, such as L-arginine L-carnitine, and L-glutamine, and others.

-Additional supplements, including flavonoids and other antioxidants, are found in foods, but are not associated with specific deficiency diseases, although they provide specific health benefits at the appropriate doses.
+Additional supplements, including flavonoids and other antioxidants, are found in foods but are not associated with specific deficiency diseases, although they provide particular health benefits at the appropriate doses.

 People benefit from dietary supplements due to the physiology of genetics and biochemical variation, exposure to environmental pollutants, damage of free radicals to normal metabolism, exposure to ultraviolet light or ozone, and medical conditions specific.